apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

 We are passing the `addFieldType()` method of the `@apostrophecms/schema` module an object with three properties.
 The first is the name that will be used within any schema utilizing this field, `gradeField`.
 The `convert` key points to the method that will be used to sanitize and store the data.
 Finally, the `vueComponent` key takes the file name for our Vue component located in the `modules/grade/ui/apos/components` folder.

-The next method, `exposeSchema()`, allows us to reuse the schema for our component in the convert method, as well as in our Vue component.

 ```javascript
 exposeSchema() {